intellifi-nl/push-doc/mqtt_topics.md

 The format for an Intellifi MQTT topic string is

-* `resource-type`/`id`/`action`/`optional arguments`
+* `resource-type`/`id`/`action`/`arguments`

 The `resource-type` is the plural form of a noun, this is done so that we have the same naming scheme as in the [web API resources](https://github.com/intellifi-nl/doc-webapi#resources).

 The `id` is the same id as in the resource that you could request with the web API.

-The `action` is a verb that represents the event that took place. i.e. `create`, or `request-complete`.
-A complete list of possible actions is given at resource level.
+The `action` is a verb that represents the event that took place. i.e. `created`, `moved`, or `completed-request`.
+Please note that this verb is always placed in simple past, an activitity in the past that is completed but still has influence on the current state.
+This also allows us to create real english sentences from an event.
+Something like: `Item324` `moved` to `Room 3` at 12:01.

-The `optional arguments` may be added and can contain multiple levels.
+The `arguments` may be added and can contain multiple levels.
 All these levels can be used to subscribe.
 It depends on the given action which levels are avaialble.
-In events that come from the spot directly we always add the spot serial number i.e.
+In events that come from the spot directly we always add the spot serial number as the first element.

 In most messages the payload of MQTT messages is an UTF-8 encoded JSON message.
 Every action is specified and will mention a possible different payload if it's different.